 - Determine a validation and authentication policy and process for Data Subject identity confirmation.
 This will be an important part of making sure you properly return data in response to the Data Subject.

 - Consider using Data Export Controls to block audience activation to technologies that house personal data.
 For example, segments with third-party data should not be syndicated to email service providers.
-Set a Data Export Control to help ensure that no one in your organization can accidentally activate this data.
+Set a Data Export Control to help ensure that no one in your organisation can accidentally activate this data.

-- Review identity linkage, privacy policies, and legal requirements to see when and where it is appropriate to tie identity sets together.
+- Review identity linkage, privacy policies and legal requirements to see when and where it is appropriate to tie identity sets together.
 Use these appropriately via Audience Manager’s Profile Merge Rules.